On Friday 20th March, Lordswood will be holding a fundraising day in aid of comic relief “Take Yourself Funny for Money”.

 Students will be explicitly taught examination strategies throughout the course and these will be tested regularly.

 At key stage 4, the curriculum is taught through familiar and newer contexts.
 This allows students to practise applying familiar concepts to less familiar contexts.
 Throughout this two year course students will complete a variety of listening, speaking, reading, writing and translation activities.
-The course is split up into the following five themes: Identity and culture, Local area, holidays, and travel, School, Future aspirations, study, and work, International and global dimensions.
+The course is split up into the following themes: My personal world, lifestyle and wellbeing, My neighbourhood, media and technology, studying and my future and travel and tourism.

 Year 10